Aloe arborescens “Torch Aloe”

 To grow “Torch Aloe” from cuttings, use a sterile, sharp knife or pair of scissors.
 Remove a stem from the main plant, and allow it to callous for several days before placing on well-draining soil.
 Water whenever the soil has dried out completely.

 To grow “Torch Aloe” from offsets, use a sterile, sharp knife or pair of scissors.
-Remove one of the offsets from the main plant, and allow it to callous for several days before planting well-draining soil.
-Offsets usually begin to grow after “Torch Aloe” matures to 2 years.
+Remove a stem from the main plant, and allow it to callous for several days before planting in well-draining soil.
+Water whenever the soil has dried out completely.

 Sow your seeds in a well-draining soil.
 You can grow Aloe seeds outdoors if you live in an zone above 9a.
 If you live in a cooler area, you can begin sowing indoors under a grow light or on a seed mat.